 While reassuringly consistent with prior findings, our estimates reveal interesting and substantial variation within executive departments.
 Figure 1 plots estimates for two executive departments: Homeland Security and the State Department.
 While the Department of Homeland Security is perceived as more conservative than the Department of State, agencies within a department can nearly span the entire space.
 For example, within the State Department experts regard the Bureau of Diplomatic Security as quite conservative relative to Civilian Security, Democracy, and Human Rights.
-These previously hidden within-department differences must surely influence the interactions these bureaus have with departmental leadership and political principals-especially since these are differences in the perceptions of executives who work closely with these agencies.
+These pre-

-Respondents may characterize an agency's policy views as neither conservative nor liberal because the agency's policy views are not consistent across administrations or because individuals' views on the agency's policy domain are not correlated with ideology.
+2. Respondents may characterize an agency's policy views as neither conservative nor liberal because the agency's policy views are not consistent across administrations or because individuals' views on the agency's policy domain are not correlated with ideology.
 See sec.
 6 of the appendix for discussion.

-^{3.} Online respondents were asked to evaluate three additional randomly selected agencies, including two bureaus in the respondent's executive department, if applicable.
+3. Online respondents were asked to evaluate three additional randomly selected agencies, including two bureaus in the respondent's executive department, if applicable.